Lesson

 • Sarus Crane is the tallest flying bird in the world.
 UP has the largest population of Sarus Cranes globally, particularly in the wetlands of eastern UP.

-• Palash blooms in bright orange-red during spring and is associated with the festival of Holi.
+• Palash blooms in bright orange-red during spring and is often linked with the seasonal color memory used in Holi-related cultural references.

 State Emblem